prog108/beewareGUI/README.md

 You can install the application again with: 'briefcase create android', 'briefcase run android'.
 Choose number of the device when it asks you.

+When this is not enough, although the app works on PC with 'briefcase dev' or 'briefcase run', try repeating all the steps above for cleaning the device from old versions of the app and continue with this: 'adb shell rm -rf /data/data/com.example.helloworld'

+Install it again on the device.